nicolasvonluetzow/LinPrim/README.md

 # LinPrim

-This repository hosts the project webpage for the [LinPrim Website](https://nicolasvonluetzow.github.io/LinPrim/).
+This repository contains the source code for the [LinPrim website](https://nicolasvonluetzow.github.io/LinPrim/).

 ## Code
 We will release the code soon!